Organising to defend territories in Honduras’ La Moskitia

 A stronger foundation for the territorial future

-Bosques del Mundo works from a simple idea: lasting forest conservation cannot be separated from strengthening the Indigenous organisations that live in and depend on those forests.
+Forests of the World works from a simple idea: lasting forest conservation cannot be separated from the Indigenous Peoples who live in and from the forests, and who manage and defend their territories.

 In a region like La Moskitia, marked by pressure on land, deforestation, threats against leaders and territorial disputes, that relationship becomes even clearer.